G-maxza/rathena/doc/map_server_generator.md

 This is a tool to generate files that are hard to manually create.

+Only navigation files can be generated at this time.

 ## How to run
 ### Linux
 Run `make tools`.